-I. The main objectives of the Division.
+I. The main objectives of the Division:

 1. Steps toward the establishment of a nation-wide in-service training system.

-The Division's activities have heretofore been sporadic due to the absence of an official governmental policy regarding in-service training.
-Thus, coordinated efforts should be made jointly with the Directorate General of Civil Service and the Department of the Interior toward the formulation of a proposed policy for submission to the President to solicit his confirmation of the government's in-service training policy.
-Efforts should also be made to solicit a) the enactment of a statute for in-service training managers, a (legal) document governing the organization of agencies in charge of in-service training at the Departments and Directorates General, b) a measure for encouraging civil servants who display interest in undergoing in-service training, c) a measure for evaluation of the in-service training activities, and d) a system of consultation, information, supervision and coordination of in-service training activities throughout the country.
+The Division's activities have heretofore been too sporadic, due to the absence of an official governmental policy regarding inservice training.
+Thus, coordinated efforts should be made jointly with the Directorate General of Civil Service and the Department of the Interior toward the formulation of a proposed policy for submission to the President to solicit his confirmation of the government's in-service training policy and at the same time, to solicit for the enactment of a statute for in-service training managers, a (legal) document governing the organization of agencies in charge of in-service training at the Departments and Directorates General, a measure for encouraging civil servants who display interest in undergoing in-service training, a measure for evaluation of the in-service training activities, a system of consultation, information, supervision and coordination of in-service training activities throughout the country.

-To attain these goals, efforts should be made for the training of additional in-service training managers, and the development of facilities for in-service training.
+To attain these goals, efforts should be made for the training of additional in-service training managers and for the development of facilities provided for in-service training, simultaneously with soliciting the superior for the establishment of a nation-wide in-service training system.

 2. Steps toward the reorganization in the civil service system and the statute of civil servants.

-The problem of in-service training is closely related to the problem of the statute of civil servants and the civil service system.
-In-service training is aimed not only at increasing the efficiency of the civil service, but at the same time at the effective satisfaction of the civil servants' needs for advance.
-The civil service system and the statute of civil servants must therefore be reorganized in order to render an effective in-service training program.
+The problem of in-service training is, on the other hand, closely related to the problem of the statute of civil servants and the civil service system.
+In-service training is aimed not only at increasing the efficiency of civil service, but at the same time at the effective satisfaction of the civil servants needs for advance.
+The civil service system and the statute of civil servants must therefore be reorganized, in order that they render the in-service training effective.